jurgenwigg/py3S60/newcore/Doc/library/collections.rst

     regular dictionary, which is accessible via the :attr:`data` attribute of :class:`UserDict` instances.
-If *initialdata* is provided, :attr:`data` is initialized with its contents; note that a reference to *initialdata* will not be kept, allowing it to be used for other purposes.
+If *initialdata* is provided, :attr:`data` is initialized with its contents; note that a reference to *initialdata* will not be kept, allowing it be used for other purposes.

     In addition to supporting the methods and operations of mappings, :class:`UserDict` instances provide the following attribute: